carpentries-incubator/python-intermediate-inflammation/README.md

     - test_models.py: Test the statistical functions with pseudo data
     - test_patient.py: Tests the 'patient' model using a name

+As well as this the inflammation-analysis.py is used to manage and analyse patient inflammation data.

 ## Important information:
 requirements.txt - contains the libaries needed for thi project LICENCE.md